Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 4. Use Motion Sensor Sprinklers

 Cats dislike water and will usually avoid areas that are sprayed with it.
-Motion sensor sprinklers can be a great way to keep cats away from your property without having to monitor them constantly.
+Motion sensor sprinklers can be a great way to keep cats away from your property without having to constantly monitor them.

-You can set these up around the perimeter of your yard, and they will automatically turn on when they detect motion.
-The sudden burst of water will startle the cat and deter them from returning.
+You can set these up around the perimeter of your yard and they will automatically turn on when they detect motion.
+The sudden burst of water will startle the cat and deter them from coming back.

 5. Put Down Humane Traps

-You can try using a humane trap if you want to get rid of a stray cat.
+If you want to get rid of a stray cat, you can try using a humane trap.
 These traps are designed to capture the cat without harming it.

 A spring trap is the most common type of humane trap, which uses bait to lure the cat inside.
 Once the cat steps on the trigger, the door will close and they’ll be trapped.